-&lt;sup>3 The best-stated theoretical argument for personal accounts is that they encourage people to diversify their portfolios better, see Geanakoplos et al. 2000 and discussion below in this paper.
+$^{^{3}}$ The best-stated theoretical argument for personal accounts is that they encourage people to diversify their portfolios better, see Geanakoplos, Mitchell and Zeldes (2000) the discussion below in this paper and Shiller (2005c).
 In contrast, many popular accounts of the advantages of personal accounts neglect to note that higher returns that investments such as stocks appear to offer are really just compensation for the higher risk that these investments entail.

-&lt;sup>4 Office of the Press Secretary, The White House, Strengthening Social Security for the 21st Century, p.
-7.
+4 Office of the Press Secretary, The White House, Strengthening Social Security for the 21st Century (p.
+7).